cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/strategies/InvestmentStrategyBase.md

 Implements minimal versions of the IInvestmentStrategy functions, this contract is designed to be inherited by more complex investment strategies, which can then override its functions as necessary.

+_This contract is expressly *not* intended for use with 'fee-on-transfer'-type tokens.
+Setting the `underlyingToken` to be a fee-on-transfer token may result in improper accounting._

 ### PAUSED_DEPOSITS

 ```solidity